MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/what-are-cards.md

 ## Overflow menu on Adaptive Cards

 Adaptive Card in Teams supports overflow menu.
 You can populate an overflow menu for all the secondary actions in an Adaptive Card.
+For more information, see [Adaptive Cards overflow menu](cards/cards-format.md#adaptive-cards-overflow-menu).

 <a name='support-for-azure-ad-object-id-and-upn-in-user-mention'></a>